Model with curly hair wearing a navy long-sleeved dress, seated in a wheelchair.

 • Inner waistband pulls.

-• Belt attached at the side seam for the wearer's comfort.
+• Belt attached at the side seam for the comfort of the wearer.

-• Zipper on arm changed to a ring pull – to make getting dressed easier for customers with low dexterity.
+• Zip on arm amended to a ring puller for ease of dressing for customers with low dexterity.

-• Button removed on the storm flap at the back – for the wearer's comfort when seated.
+• Button removed on the storm flap at the back for the comfort of the wearer when seated.

-• Snap added to each side seam – so the fit can be changed as required.
+• Snap button added to each side seam so that the fit can be amended as required.

 Jeans